MagnetosphereLabs/VortexVault/README.md

 - **Videos** may receive small randomized trailing padding (only when safe) to change file hashes without breaking playback

 This is version **1.0**.
 Over time, privacy transforms may expand to additional file types where it’s practical and safe (without corrupting the file), while keeping the core offline workflow intact.

 ---

-## Start Guide

-This is the safest and simplest way to use Vortex Vault.

-1. Download the `VortexVault.html` file from this repo, or load it from the official public link: https://vortex.mglabs.dev, or load it from your self-hosted source.
-2. Open the app:
-   - open the html file in a modern browser
-   - or visit the official public link to load it on almost any device anywhere
-3. Click **New vault** to make a new `vortex.vault` file or **Open Vault** to load an existing one.
-4. Use a strong password
-   - minimum **12 characters**
-   - must include **uppercase, lowercase, numbers, and symbols**
-5. Add content:
-   - **Add Content** → Import files / Paste files or text / Make new folders / make new text notes
-   - or drag-and-drop into the file list
-6. When done, click **Save & log out**
-   - your encrypted `vortex.vault` file downloads
-   - the active session is cleared

-To reopen later: **Open vault** → select your `vortex.vault` file → enter password.

----